labzero/bootleg/docs/installing.md

 !!! tip
     If upgrading from an earlier version of Distillery, you may want to generate a new `rel/config.exs` with which to compare your existing configuration.

 If you do not have a `rel/config.exs` file, please follow the [Distillery guide](https://hexdocs.pm/distillery/introduction/installation.html) to create one.
-Generally this consists of running `mix release.init` and reviewing the resulting file.
+Generally this consists of running `mix distillery.init` and reviewing the resulting file.

 ## Set-up Bootleg